COVID-19 and Mortgages

 When the pandemic started in March 2020, the federal government authorized a halt on foreclosures and evictions for federally-backed mortgages.
-This halt has been extended a few times over the last year.
-Most recently, under the American Rescue Plan Act that was passed in March 2021, the foreclosure halt will now last until June 30, 2021.
+This halt has been extended a few times .
+Most recently, the foreclosure halt was extended to last until July 31, 2021.
 The halt applies to new foreclosures and foreclosures that had already started.

 This protection does not apply to private bank mortgages.
 If you have a private bank mortgage, and they are scheduling a foreclosure during this time, contact Mountain State Justice at 304-344-3144 or a private attorney who may be able to evaluate your legal claims as a result of the mortgage servicer’s or lender’s actions.

 Forbearance means that your mortgage servicer or lender allows you to pause or reduce your mortgage payments for a limited amount of time.
 Forbearance doesn’t lower what you owe towards your mortgage, any payments that are reduced will have to be made up in the future.

 How can I get a forbearance on my mortgage?